 Although, when established, the Tax Court's discovery procedures generally were more restrictive than the Federal Rules of Civil Procedure, see Note 60 T.C.
 1057, 1097 (1973), Rule 71, which governs the use of interrogatories, does not impose any limit on the number of written interrogatories one party may serve on another party.
 To conform Rule 71 with Fed.
 R. Civ.
-P. 33(a), and with the aims of (1) encouraging the parties to voluntarily exchange information, (2) enhancing the efficiency of interrogatory practice, and (3) allowing the Court to exercise greater discretion over the use of interrogatories, the Court proposes to amend Rule 71 to generally limit to 25 the number of interrogatories one party may serve on another party.
+P. 33(a), and with the aims of (1) encouraging the parties to voluntarily exchange information, (2) enhancing the efficiency of interrogatory practice, and (3) allowing the Court to exercise greater discretion over the use of interrogatories, Rule 71 is amended to generally limit the number of interrogatories one party may serve on another party to 25 interrogatories (including discrete subparts as discussed in the Advisory Committee Notes to Fed.
+R. Civ.
+P. 33(a)).
+Interrogatories concerning an opposing party's expert(s) that are authorized under Rule 71(d) are not counted among the presumptive limit of 25 interrogatories prescribed in Rule 71(a).